amsteinkruger/tma/README.md

-# tma
-Analysis and visualization for 'Driving Sustainability in the Gulf of California.'
+Content for a group thesis project in the UCSB Bren School of Environmental Science & Management.

+More at
+totoabaproject.weebly.com